ankurchavda/SparkLearning/README.md

 Spark is intellectual in the manner in which it operates on data.
 When you tell Spark to operate on a given dataset, it heeds the instructions and makes a note of it, so that it does not forget - but it does nothing, unless asked for the final result.
 When a transformation like map() is called on an RDD- the operation is not performed immediately.
 Transformations in Spark are not evaluated until you perform an action.
 This helps optimize the overall data processing workflow.
 --------------------------
 45. Define a worker node-
-A node that can run the Spark application code in a cluster can be called as a worker node.
+A node that can run the Spark application code in a cluster can be called a worker node.
 A worker node can have more than one worker which is configured by setting the SPARK_ WORKER_INSTANCES property in the spark-env.sh file.
 Only one worker is started if the SPARK_ WORKER_INSTANCES property is not defined.
 --------------------------
 46. What do you understand by SchemaRDD?
 An RDD that consists of row objects (wrappers around the basic string or integer arrays) with schema information about the type of data in each column.